fortran-lang/fortran-lang.org/learn/building_programs/project_make.md

 If you think ``make`` is suitable for your needs, than you can start writing your ``Makefile``.
 For this course we will use real world examples from the package index, which use (at the point of writing) different build systems than ``make``.
-This guide should present a generally useful style to write ``make``, but also serve as demonstration of useful features.
+This guide should present a general recommended style to write ``make``, but also serve as demonstration of useful and interesting features.

 {% include tip.html content="Even if you find ``make`` unsuitable to build your project, it is *the* tool to automate workflows defined by files.
 Maybe you can leverage its power in a different context." %}